mikoto-tech/pixiv-displayer/README.md

 # This repository has already unused.
 # The code here is really old and unuseful.
 # You shouldn't use it.
-# Instead you can use [pixiv-frontend](https://github.com/mikoto-tech/pixiv-frontend)
+# Instead, you can use [pixiv-frontend](https://github.com/mikoto-tech/pixiv-frontend)

 # Mikoto-Pixiv-Displayer